What to do when guests or residents report insects? – respond professionally in the care and hospitality industry

 • whether the problem can be controlled,

-• and whether possible reputational or hygiene damage is avoided.
+• and whether possible reputational or hygiene damage can be avoided.

 Step 1: Stay calm and take it seriously

-Reports about insects are often associated with emotions – from disgust to concern to anger.
+Reports about insects are often accompanied by emotions – from disgust to concern to anger.

-It is important to radiate calm and handle the situation professionally.
+It is important to exude calm and handle the situation professionally.

-Take it seriously: Thank the person for the tip without downplaying the incident.
+Take it seriously: Thank for the notice without downplaying the incident.

 Act discreetly: No public discussions or excitement in the room.

-React immediately: The faster you check, the sooner the all-clear can be given.
+React immediately: The sooner you check, the sooner all-clear can be given.

-Trust is created through visible, calm action – not through hectic reactions.
+Trust is built through visible, calm actions – not through frantic reactions.

 Step 2: Visual inspection and documentation

-• Mattress edges, sockets, joints, behind skirting boards or furniture
+• Mattress edges, sockets, joints, behind moldings or furniture

-• Kitchen or waste areas in catering establishments
+• Kitchen or waste areas in catering businesses

-• Technical or heating rooms in buildings with infrastructure problems
+• Technical or heating rooms in buildings with infrastructure issues

-• Visible traces (e.g. small dots, shells, stitches, movements)
+• Visible traces (e.g., small spots, shells, bites, movements)

-• If possible, take photos for later evaluation
+• If possible, take a photo for later evaluation

 💡 Tip:

-to determine within a few hours whether there is actually any activity.
+to determine within a few hours whether there is actually activity.

 Step 3: Secure and communicate the area